 All testing parameters except vinyl chloride were analyzed by the laboratories of Metro Vancouver.
-Analysis of vinyl chloride, a volatile organic compound, was tested by the laboratory of Caro Analytical Services.
+Analysis of vinyl chloride, a volatile organic compound, was tested by Caro Analytical Services in 2023.

 3.1.1 Sampling Parameters

 The parameters that were analyzed are summarized in Table 3.